Tuesday, 23 February 2021

 One Saturday evening I was just back in the Ironbound from my weekly jaunt to Manhattan.
 I got off the bus near Penn Station, walked up Ferry Street to Wilson Avenue.
 When I got near Dentinho's flat I decided to knock on his door and the three of them were in.
 They wanted to know what sort of records I had bought and I showed them Donovan's 'For little ones' and the 'West Side Story' sound-track album.
 They played 'Tonight' from 'West Side Story' and started laughing when they heard its operatic nature.
 They thought I was 'old fashioned' and I didn't like it.
 They made fun of me but in some light way so I didn't mind it.
 On my way out, the tall fellow who I will call G. offered me a lift home (I lived 4 blocks away) on his Mustang.
 He probably wanted to show off his prided possession.
 I felt attracted to him but I didn't let on.

-Maybe 2 weeks later, probably 5 December 1971, the first Sunday of the last month of the year, I chose to stay home for I had some letters to write home.
-Dentinho showed up at my place and invited me to drive around with him.
+Perhaps 2 weeks later, probably on 5 December 1971, the first Sunday of the last month of the year, I chose to stay home for I had some letters to write home.
+Dentinho showed up at my place and invited me to go on a drive with him.
 He had his own car and as I didn't have much to do, I accepted his invitation and away we went driving through the Pulaski Skyway.
 I had never been to that highway yet for the Newark-Manhattan bus took the New Jersey Turnpike instead.

 I think Dentinho was in this sort of mood that Sunday avo.
-I remember his mentioning he felt really lonely and depressed when the bells of Saint Stephen's tolled near Christmas time.
+I remember his mentioning he felt really lonely and depressed when the bells of Saint Stephen's tolled near Christmas time... and we were in the Yule Tide...
 I guess he must have felt really lonely at Christmas 1970 away from his family.
 He lived a block away from that Lutheran church and Christmas 1971 was approaching fast.
 After half an hour of driving aimlessly, Dentinho drove back to Wilson Avenue and we went into the go-go bar.
-He got some quarters and played B.J.Thomas' 'Long ago tomorrow' (#61 on 20 November 1971) at the juke-box.
-There was nothing more to do after that so Dentinho said he'd go home and I went up the stairs to my room where there was always something for me to do.
+He got some quarters and played B.J.Thomas' 'Long ago tomorrow' (# 61 on 20 November 1971) at the juke-box.
+There was not much else to do after that so Dentinho said he'd go home and, I went up the stairs to my room where there was always something for me to do.
 That was the last time I saw Dentinho.

 What happened next was really sad.
 Dentinho, not content on having driven through Pulaski Skyway once, went back there for no reason at all and was stopped by a Police car for having exceeded the speed limit.
 The policemen wanted to see his documents and escorted him to his flat where Alfredo and G. were spending the Sunday afternoon.
 Soon the policemen realized the three guys were illegal immigrants.
 They were detained right there and sent to some detention place in Manhattan.
 After a week or two they were finally deported (or expelled) from the USA.